 MS: We stored my daughter’s stem cells with another company in 2007.
-At the time, it was one of the only private cord blood banking price companies.
+At the time, it was one of the only private cord blood banking companies.
 Through the process, I realized that the industry was not doing much to advance the technology they had.
 Being familiar with biotech companies and stem cells, I knew other companies, not private cord blood banking companies, that were conducting really advanced research into stem cells.
 I thought it was a shame that private cord blood banking companies were not taking advantage of the fact that these readily available stem cells were not being used in more therapeutic applications.
-I started this company because I, among other things, wanted to help advance the research and development.
+I started this company because I, among other things, wanted to help advance research and development.

 We made innovation one of our core values at Americord.
 Through the years, we have innovated by diversifying our product line.
 For example, in 2012, we began placental tissue banking.
-Americord is still one of the only companies that collects, preserves, and stores placental tissue.
+Americord is still one of the only companies that collect, preserves, and stores placental tissue.